usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Describes the control settings.
 The number and names of controls are arbitrary and may be specified by the user.
 >>>
 >>>>**"<CONTROL_NAME>" : float, optional**
 >>>>>Control setting.
-Defaults to neutral setting of 0.5.
+Defaults to neutral setting.
+>>>>
 >>**"state_output" : string, optional**
 >>>If specified, the simulator will write the 13 element state vector of the aircraft to this file at each time step.
 THIS WILL OVERWRITE ANY EXISTING FILE OF THE SAME NAME.
 Defaults to no output.
+>>
->>**"control_input" : string**
+>>**"controller" : string**
 >>>Specifies how the aircraft is to be controlled.
-Real-time, direct user control is chosen by specifying "joystick" or "keyboard".
-The aircraft can also be controlled using a pre-defined control sequence.
+Basic, Real-time, direct user control is chosen by specifying "joystick" or "keyboard".
+This implements a basic 4-channel aircraft control with aileron, elevator, rudder, and throttle control.
+For more information on this, see [User Interface](user_interface).
+>>>
+>>>The aircraft can also be controlled using a pre-defined control sequence.
 This sequence should be stored in a text file, the name of which is given here.
 The controls should be formatted in columns where the first column is the time index and each successive column corresponds the control settings.
 The order of the columns is determined by the "input_index" key in the "controls" object within the "aircraft" object.
 For example, if the aircraft has a control called "flaps" which was given the "input_index" of 1, then the second column in the text file given here will be used as the "flaps" control setting.
+>>>
+>>>The aircraft can also be controlled using a user-defined controller, allowing for complex control algorithms, more channels, differential thrust, and more!
+This is done by specifying "user-defined" for this key.
+Specific details for implementing this type of control can be found under [Building Custom Controllers](building_custom_controllers).

 ## Aircraft Object
 Describes an aircraft.
 The aerodynamics of the aircraft may be determined in one of two ways.
 The first is using a model of linearized aerodynamic coefficients, as described by Phillips (Mechanics of Flight, 2nd ed., pp. 1067-8).
 The second is using MachUpX, a Python implementation of general numerical lifting-line theory.
 The method is specified using the "aero_model" key.
 If the linearized model is to be used, then the "coefficients" key must be specified.
 Else, "wings" must be specified.
 All other keys are the same between the two methods.
 Examples of both can be found in the examples/ directory.